weber1158/eds-classification.jl/README.md

 ## Installation
 1. Download the GitHub repository and save the algorithms somewhere on your PC.
 2. Use the `include` function to import the algorithms within your Julia scripts.
-For example: `include(donarummo_classificaiton.jl)`.
+For example: `include("donarummo_classificaiton.jl")`.
 Note that the algorithm files will need to be on the search path for this to work.

 ## Disclaimer